Request a CatalogContact Us

 Another alternative for transitioning from high school used by Catholic homeschoolers, is the GED.
 Graduates have used the GED, in conjunction with SAT/ACT scores and without, as a springboard into the armed forces, vocational schools, community colleges, and university.

-Thus, Catholic homeschooling students have numerous, routinely used options for demonstrating completion of high school requirements and readiness for college or career, including the earning of an accredited diploma, but also through testing [SAT, ACT, GED], community college classwork, and apprenticeships.
-Remember that an accredited diploma alone is no guarantee that a student will be accepted by a college; conversely, the student with solid SAT scores and a portfolio brimming with evidence of a motivated young adult will likely be welcomed at university, diploma or not.
+Thus, Catholic homeschooling students have numerous, routinely used options for demonstrating completion of high school requirements and readiness for college or career.
+Earning an accredited diploma is one of these options, but testing (SAT, ACT, GED) and community college classwork are equally valid.
+Remember that an accredited diploma alone is no guarantee that a student will be accepted by a college; conversely, the student with solid SAT scores and a portfolio brimming with evidence of a motivated young adult will likely be welcomed by universities with or without a diploma.

 Return to top